-The German Ministry of Aviation (RLM) officially requested a jet fighter with an order issued on September 8 1944.
+The German Ministry of Aviation (RLM) officially requested a jet fighter with an order issued on September 8, 1944.
 The requirements for this new aircraft directly reflected Germany’s position at this time in the war.
-They were struggling to maintain high quality mass production due to Allied bombing, and were rapidly loosing veteran pilots due to Allied air superiority.
-This jet powered aircraft had to be easy to mass produce with unskilled labour, and be simple to fly so novice pilots could quickly master it.
+They were struggling to maintain high-quality mass production due to Allied bombing and were rapidly losing veteran pilots due to Allied air superiority.
+This jet-powered aircraft had to be easy to mass produce with unskilled labor, and be simple to fly so novice pilots could quickly master it.

 The Name of the Program

 The He 162 went by a few different names.
-The aforementioned design program issued by the RLM was named Volksjäger or ‘Peoples Fighter’, which the aircraft adopted, Heinkel named it the (Spatz) Sparrow, and the codename for the aircrafts construction was Salamander, which is the name its most commonly referred to as.
+The aforementioned design program issued by the RLM was named Volksjäger or ‘Peoples Fighter’, which the aircraft adopted, Heinkel named it the (Spatz) Sparrow, and the codename for the construction of the aircraft was Salamander, which is the name its most commonly referred to as.

-A second flight was performed again by Peter four days later in front of high ranking Luftwaffe and Nazi officials.
-This time however, the adhesive issue discovered on the previous flight struck again, causing a total failure and detachment of the port wing aileron.
+A second flight was performed again by Peter four days later in front of high-ranking Luftwaffe and German officials.
+This time, however, the adhesive issue discovered on the previous flight struck again, causing a total failure and detachment of the port wing aileron.
 The aircraft immediately rolled over and crashed, killing Peter.